gottfriedsz/falsehoods-quantum/README.md

    Quantum computing is a very new field in science, but there are already new observations like [Neven's Law or Rosen's Law](https://kjoo.be/moores-law-vs-roses-law-vs-nevens-law/).

+FQ40.
+There’s no practical use for quantum computers.

 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).